edwardkarak/craigslist-repost/README.md

 # Craigslist Auto-Reposter

-Tool that automatically reposts your Craigslist listings to keep them fresh and visible to potential customers.
+Tool for reposting your Craigslist listings to keep them fresh and visible to potential customers.
 Perfect for small businesses, real estate agents, and anyone who regularly posts on Craigslist.

 **Note:** This script may break at any moment, if Craigslist updates their UI/layout.

-**Important:** Be sure to back up your posts before using this tool.
+**Important:** Back up your posts before using this tool.

 ## Prerequisites

 1. **Python 3.7 or higher** installed on your computer
-2. **Google Chrome browser** installed
+2. **Google Chrome** installed
-3. **A Craigslist account** (free to create at [accounts.craigslist.org](https://accounts.craigslist.org))
+3. **Craigslist account** (free to create at [accounts.craigslist.org](https://accounts.craigslist.org))

 ## Installation